 'Blackbirds' is now released in its entirety with new tracks 'Eile' and 'Comme voler au fond des bois'.
 These two tracks are a bit 'chalk and cheese', one being created in Logic and the other in Ableton Live (guess which if you like!).
-I used a MIDI wind controller on 'Comme voler...' and it is intended to go with moving images as a kind of audio scene filler so is quite short.
+I used a MIDI wind controller on 'Comme voler...' and it is intended to go with moving images as a kind of short audio scene filler.
 It was inspired by some music by Erik Satie and I had some help with the title from a French friend of mine who goes to the same gym as me...

 Have added a new Blog feature (see above).
 The older posts below are now archived here as well:

 So far this year I have written a couple of songs using my new 'live' set-up, which you can listen to (and buy?) from the music player in the footer of this website.
 As you will see from the Gear page, I have added a few things to my studio!
 I am still playing piano with Annie, which I am really enjoying, with a view to a public performance later this year...
 I sang with St. Leonard's choir again at Easter and am booked in to sing and play at the Flower Festival weekend as well.